privacybydesign/irma-frontend-packages/examples/node/irma-legacy/README.md

-# Nodejs IRMA console example
+# Nodejs IRMA legacy example

 This package is an example for how to use the `irma-legacy` module in the terminal with `nodejs`.
 See the source of `index.js` for how we use the plugin.